UWPCE-PythonCert/PythonCertDevel/_sources/modules/SubclassingAndInheritance.rst.txt

             Circle.__init__(self, diameter)

-exception to: "don't change the method signature" rule.
+Exception to: "don't change the method signature" rule.

 Using the superclasses' methods
 -------------------------------